animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth.md

 This part isn't derived, but this document is called "Cosmogenesis Myth" after all.

-> The easiest way to get there though is to not assume math as a staring point, and to instead assume the actual meanings of matter, the actual sufferings, the actual purposes — [everything](https://github.com/animal-tree/Writing-stuff-2/blob/main/Theories/Consciousness.md), but in the actual.
+> The easiest way to get there though is to not assume math as a staring point, and to instead assume the actual meanings of matter, the actual sufferings, the actual purposes — [everything](https://github.com/animal-tree/Writing-stuff-2/blob/main/Theories/Consciousness.md), but in the actual, not representation.

 # Afterward